-Nylon nails are highly resistant to friction, reducing wear-out and the slight elasticity allows a pure timbre when used on the guzheng.
-These nails require highly professional polishing such that the tone quality they produce will be clean and minimal with unwanted noise of the materials touching.
+Nylon nails are highly resistant to friction, reducing wear-out and the slight elasticity allows a pure timbre when used on the Guzheng.
+These nails require highly professional polishing so that the tone quality produced will be clean and minimal with unwanted noise of the materials touching.

 Professional performers usually have their own made to order sets despite the higher prices.

 Celluloid is a type of dense plastic that is transparent and known to be highly flammable.
 With its lower elasticity compared to the above materials, the tone quality may be thinner and the prices are also definitely lower.

 Plastic nails are most commonly used among beginners, due to the affordable prices.
 They have coarse edges due to mass production, causing much unwanted noise when used.
 Furthermore, the materials are cheap and are not resistant to friction and will wear-out.

 The sizes should depend on each individual.
 Aside from the made to order nails, guzheng nails usually come in large, medium or small sizes so as to fit from kids to adults.
 Therefore, it is important to take note of the sizes when purchasing them, ensuring that they fit the first joint of your fingers.

 The tip of the nail should be relatively thinner than the base, so that it is easier to control your strength when playing.
 Thicker nails will feel more rigid, requiring a higher level of technical expertise to produce a good tone.
 But the tone produced will be richer and rounded.
 Thinner ones produce a thinner tone and may break more easily.